Fraunhofer flagship project

 Climate neutrality by 2050 is the declared goal of the automotive industry in order to comply with the German government’s climate-protection law.
 The ecological change – the “Way to Zero” – is to thereby be achieved in a cost-efficient manner.
 In order to attain the sustainability targets, vehicle concepts need to be rethought above and beyond the powertrain.
 For electric vehicles, the body is the largest factor for CO2 emissions after the battery.

-Our team is therefore contributing towards the development, analysis and evaluation of technologies for sustainable vehicle construction in terms of potential environmental impact and costs, thereby taking performance criteria into consideration.
-In this way, we are supporting the decarbonization of the automotive industry.
+Our team further contributes to the development, analysis and evaluation of technologies for sustainable vehicle construction in terms of potential environmental impact and costs, taking into consideration performance criteria.
+Through this, we support the decarbonization of the automotive industry.